marsbar-toolbox/marsbar/marsbar/doc/source/tutorial/define.rst

      View
         displays one or ROIs on a structural image.
-     Draw
-        calls up a Matlab interface for drawing ROIs.
      Get SPM cluster(s)
         uses the SPM results interface to select and save activation clusters as ROIs.